tapebrief

 Eric Woodring · Morgan Stanley

-Why is iPhone 17 successful - is it installed base replacement cycle or specific standout features?
-Follow-up on managing component cost inflation with increased memory content amid memory price inflation.
+Why is iPhone 17 successful - is it installed base replacement cycle or specific features/functionality?
+Follow-up on managing component cost inflation amid memory price increases and higher device memory content.

 Amit Daryanani · Evercore

-Kevin guided 47-48% gross margin (midpoint 47.5%, ~25-30bps sequential increase) driven by favorable product mix and leverage offsetting higher cost structure of new products.
-Tim/Kevin attributed September China weakness to iPhone supply constraints, expect return to growth in Q1 driven by iPhone 17 reception.
+Management guided 47-48% gross margin (midpoint 47.5%, ~25-30bp sequential increase) driven by favorable product mix and leverage offsetting higher costs of newly launched products.
+China weakness entirely attributed to iPhone supply constraints, not demand; expect return to growth in December driven by iPhone 17 reception.

 Wamsi Mohan · Bank of America